What is a HPI check?

 How much does a HPI check cost?

-Basic checks usually start from £10.
-This will give you the basic information such as if the car is stolen, has outstanding finance and if it’s been scrapped or written off.
+A HPI check typically costs around £9.99 to £14.99.
+This price can vary depending on the specific service provider.
+The basic checks will give you the basic information such as if the car is stolen, has outstanding finance and if it’s been scrapped or written off.

 If you want more details, such as the number of owners, MOT history, mileage discrepancies or details of the outstanding finance, you’ll have to pay for an upgraded check.
 These usually start at around £30 but can cost as much as £50.